Landscape of stellar-mass black-hole spectroscopy with third-generation gravitational-wave detectors: Abstract

 \section{Abstract}

 Gravitational-wave black-hole spectroscopy provides a unique opportunity to test the strong-field regime of gravity and the nature of the final object formed in the aftermath of a merger.
 Here we investigate the prospects for black-hole spectroscopy with third-generation gravitational-wave detectors, in particular the Einstein Telescope in different configurations, possibly in combination with Cosmic Explorer.
 Using a state-of-the-art population model for stellar-origin binary black holes informed by LIGO-Virgo-KAGRA data, we compute the average number of expected events for precision black-hole spectroscopy using a Fisher-matrix analysis.
+We perform our analysis on the dominant mode $(2,2,0)$ and a set of subdominant modes $[(3,3,0), (2,1,0), (4,4,0)]$ using amplitude and phase fits corresponding to the aligned spin configurations.
 We find that Einstein Telescope will measure two independent quasinormal modes within ${\cal O}(1)\%$ (resp. ${\cal O}(10)\%$) relative uncertainty for at least ${\cal O}(1)$ (resp. ${\cal O}(500)$) events per year, with similar performances in the case of a single triangular configuration or two L-shaped detectors with same arm length.
 A 15-km arm-length configuration would improve rates by roughly a factor of two relative to a 10-km arm-length configuration.
 When operating in synergy with Cosmic Explorer the rates will improve significantly, reaching few-percent accuracy for ${\cal O}(100)$ events per year.